jolespin/veba/README.md

 * **mapping** – Aligns reads to local or global index of genomes

 #### preprocess – Fastq quality trimming, adapter removal, decontamination, and read statistics calculations
-The preprocess module is a wrapper around our fastq_preprocessor (https://github.com/jolespin/fastq_preprocessor) which is a modernized reimplementation of KneadData (https://github.com/biobakery/kneaddata) that relies on fastp (57) for ultra-fast automated adapter removal and quality trimming.
-Pairing of the trimmed reads is assessed and corrected using BBTools’ reformat.sh (https://sourceforge.net/projects/bbmap).
+The preprocess module is a wrapper around our [fastq_preprocessor](https://github.com/jolespin/fastq_preprocessor) which is a modernized reimplementation of [KneadData](https://github.com/biobakery/kneaddata) that relies on fastp for ultra-fast automated adapter removal and quality trimming.
+Pairing of the trimmed reads is assessed and corrected using [BBTools’ reformat.sh](https://sourceforge.net/projects/bbmap).
 If the user provides a contamination database (e.g., the human reference genome), then trimmed reads are aligned using Bowtie2 (Langmead & Salzberg, 2012) and reads that do not map to the contamination database are stored.
 If the --retain_contaminated_reads flag is used then the contaminated reads are stored as well.
 Similarly, if a k-mer reference database is provided (e.g., ribosomal k-mers) then the trimmed or decontaminated reads are aligned against the reference database using BBTools’ bbduk.sh with an option for storing.
 By default, the none of the contaminated or k-mer analyzed reads are stored but regardless of the choice for retaining reads, the read sets are quantified using seqkit (Shen, Le, Li, & Hu, 2016) for accounting purposes (e.g., % contamination or % ribosomal).
 All sequences included were downloaded using Kingfisher (https://github.com/wwood/kingfisher-download), included in the preprocess environment, which a fast and flexible program for the procurement of sequencing files and their annotations from public data sources including ENA, NCBI SRA, Amazon AWS, and Google Cloud.

 ```
 usage: preprocess.py -1 <reads_1.fq> -2 <reads_2.fq> -n <name> -o <output_directory> |Optional| -x <reference_index> -k <kmer_database>